johandersson/.LOG-hog/README.md

 4. Execute `run.bat` to launch the application.

 ### Building from Source
-- Ensure Java 24 is installed.
+- Ensure Java 21 or newer is installed.
 - Run `build.bat` in the `src` folder to build the JAR.
 - The output will be in the project root.

-## 🎯 Why Choose LogHog?
+## Why Choose LogHog?

 - **Free & Open Source**: No hidden costs, fully customizable.
 - **Lightweight**: Minimal resource usage, fast startup.